-Canatxx is a new company which is planning to build a LNG gasification plant on the site of the old Octel works.
+Canatxx was a new company which is planning to build a LNG gasification plant on the site of the old Octel works.
 The process is still in the planning process as off 2008 and has already received significant local opposition.

 Canatxx plans to build and operate a Liquefied Natural Gas (LNG) unloading and regasification terminal in Amlwch, Anglesey.
 It will provide a much needed flexible supply of UK peak demand gas to help domestic consumers, business and industry and power stations meet demand peaks.